-Systems either have a Main Battery Circuit Breaker or a fuse inside the electronics cabinet; this breaker lets you remove DC power from the batteries.
+Systems have a Main Battery Fuse (F1) or Main Circuit Breaker inside the electronics cabinet; this fuse or breaker lets you remove DC power from the batteries.
 Systems also have a fuse on each battery string located in the battery cabinets.